denkungsart/filmmakers-api/docs/crew-profiles.md

 ---
-sidebar_label: 'Crew profiles'
+sidebar_label: 'Crew Profiles'
 ---

-# Crew profiles
+# Crew Profiles

-## Get all crew profiles
+## Get All Crew Profiles

 Here is an example request: